remotesensorDJB/uas_mission_operations/PITCHME.md

 @title[the plan]
 #### the plan
 - The Big Picture: Guiding Principles
-- Study Area Reconnaisance: Know B4 U Go!
+- Study Area Reconnaissance: Know B4 U Go!
 - Designing the Mission Plan: Match the application
 - The Day Of: Situational Awareness
 - Aeronautical Decision Making: Cool heads prevail